-- · the proceeds are transferred to an account maintained by you in the United States, - · the payment of proceeds or the confirmation of the sale is mailed to you at a United States address, or - the sale has some other specified connection with the United States as provided in U.S. Treasury regulations, unless the broker does not have actual knowledge or reason to know that you are a U.S. person and the documentation requirements described above are met or you otherwise establish an exemption.
+the proceeds are transferred to an account maintained by you in the United States, unless the broker does not have actual knowledge or reason to know that you are a U.S. person and the documentation requirements described above are met or you otherwise establish an exemption.